Meg Minton, USPTA Certified Tennis Professional

 Children will continue to improve on the form taught in Red Ball 1.
-Players will also begin to learn: basic rules of the game, to keep score, make shot decisions and sportsmanship.
-We will use 36’ or 60’ courts, red balls & 19” racquets.
+Players will also begin to learn basic rules of the game, to keep score, make shot decisions, basic tenets of doubles, and continue developing sportsmanship.
+We will use 36’ or 60’ courts, foam or orange balls and 19” racquets.

 This class will cover basic strokes-serves, service return, ground strokes, and volley.
 Proper footwork and ball judgment skills will be taught.
 Ratio is 5:1.

-The basic strokes will be fined and strategy will be introduced.
+The basic strokes will be refined and strategy will be introduced.
 Proper grip and stroke production will be stressed.
-This class will introduce the patterns of play, and working a point.
+This class will introduce the patterns of play and working a point.
 Ratio is 5:1.

-This is intended for players who want to improve their strokes as well as learn the important strategies of the game.
-Half of the class time will be spent on improving stroke production and half will be spent on strategies.
+This is intended for players who want to improve their strokes and learn the important strategies of the game.
+Half of the class time will be spent on improving stroke production and the other half will be spent on strategies.
 Ratio is 5:1.

 This is a fast-paced, high-intensity, strategic doubles drill for players looking for advanced tactical doubles skills.
 The drill focuses on communication, movement, strategy, and point play.
 Players will learn new techniques of modern doubles as well as practice tried and true methods.
 Players should expect a mix of instructional drill and coached point play.

-Drill is open to all players rated 3.5 and above.
-Players drill for the majority of the time.
+This drill is open to all players rated 3.5 and above.
+Players will drill for the majority of the time.